Appaloosa Association, Inc

 Cryptorchids or monorchids which have not been gelded, or the offspring of such stallions.

-Solid stallions which do not qualify for fourth generation classification of the Foundation Registry.
+Solid stallions which do not qualify for third generation classification of the Foundation Registry.
 (See “Breeding Stock” rules above.)

 Solid mares which do not qualify for the Regular Registry or the second generation classification of the Foundation Registry.
 (See “Breeding Stock” rules above.)